 The Providence College community is focused on creating an intellectual, spiritual, and social environment that prepares young men and women for meaningful lives of professional achievement and service.
 If you are not already familiar with the academic programs and opportunities for involvement available to our students, we encourage you to visit www.providence.edu to explore how you might join the Providence College community as a future Friar.

-In addition to need-based grant assistance, Providence College offers both merit and leadership scholarships to those applicants who have achieved academic excellence and demonstrated leadership qualities throughout their high school career.
+In addition to need-based grant assistance, Providence College offers merit scholarships to those applicants who have achieved academic excellence throughout their high school career.

-There are three types of merit-based scholarships offered at Providence College: Liberal Arts Honors Program Scholarships, Academic Scholarships, and Friar Scholarships.
+There are two types of merit-based scholarships offered at Providence College: Liberal Arts Honors Program Scholarships and Academic Scholarships.

 - The Liberal Arts Honor Scholarships are awarded to those students who are invited into the highly selective Liberal Arts Program at Providence College.
 Students offered this scholarship are typically at the top of their graduating class and have completed the most rigorous program of study possible during their high school career.
-These tuition scholarships range from 40% of tuition up to full-tuition.
+These tuition scholarships range from 45%-80% of tuition.

 As you move through this process, it is important to know that colleges and universities have different application deadlines, resources, and financial aid policies so your “net price” will vary from institution to institution.